MScaramuzzi/Soil-Consumption-Ontology/index.md

 This particular set of triples would be describing an indicator associated to the Municipality of Fabriano and its relative metric C2 that corresponds to non-consumed soil.
 In total, this mapping counts **3780350** triples and it was uploaded on w3id of of STlab.

-## 5. Deployement on Virtuoso - SPARQL Queries
+## 5. Deployment on Virtuoso - SPARQL Queries

 In this project we have employed Fuseki for publishing our data on a SPARQL endpoint.
 This choice was motivated by the ease of use of Fuseki.
 We have loaded the data produced by the mapping (mapping_125.ttl) by using the User Interface provided by Fuseki.